Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Injections to numb the affected area

-Top Tips for Preventing Whiplash in a Car Accident
+Top Tips for Preventing Whiplash Injuries in a Car Accident

 If you frequently travel by car, you might be interested in learning how to lower your risk of suffering a soft-tissue neck injury.
 Here are our top tips for preventing whiplash.